sivaperumal644/hand_cricket_flutter/README.md

 ## About Hand Cricket

 - Hand Cricket is a simple hand gesture, turn based game that is popular with students in India.
-This app is an easy to play fun game based on the hand cricket rules.
+This app is an easy to play fun game based on the hand cricket rule.

 ## Try out the game